UNC Greensboro Spartans men's basketball: 2011-2021: Sustained Success Under Wes Miller

 Following the mid-season resignation of Mike Dement in December 2011, Wes Miller was given the reins of the program on an interim basis.
 At the time, the Spartans had a record of 2-8 and were in the midst of an eleven-game losing streak.
 Under Miller, the team finished Southern Conference play with a 10-8 record, 13-19 overall, winning first place in the Southern Conference North Division.
 Miller was named the 2012 Southern Conference Coach of the Year and was hired officially as head coach.

-The Spartans struggled in Miller's first few years, but he soon brought UNC Greensboro an unprecedented run of success.
+The Spartans struggled in Miller's first few years, but he soon brought UNCG an unprecedented run of success.
 The Spartans reached 25 wins for three successive seasons between 2016 and 2019, won three Southern Conference championships, reached the NCAA tournament in 2018 and 2021, and recorded the program's first postseason victory in the 2019 NIT.
 Miller is currently the winningest coach in the program's history.